tarantool/doc/doc/tooling/tcm/tcm_cluster_migrations.rst

 in connected clusters.
 To learn more about migrations in Tarantool, see :ref:`migrations`.

-Migrations are named Lua files with code that alters the cluster data schema, for example, creates a space, changes it format, or adds indexes.
-In |tcm|, there is a dedicated page on which you can organize migrations, edit their code, and apply them to the cluster.
+Migrations are named Lua files with code that alters the cluster data schema, for example, creates a space, changes its format, or adds indexes.
+In |tcm|, there is a dedicated page where you can organize migrations, edit their code, and apply them to the cluster.

 ..  _tcm_cluster_migrations_manage: